bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/OneDriveStorage.md

 Now we need uninstall our UWP app.
 Search Microsfot.Graph.HOL App, right click and uninstall.

-No in UWP project go to **DataSyncHelper.cs** GetSettingsInOneDrive method and follow the steps:
+Now in UWP project go to **Helpers/DataSyncHelper.cs** GetSettingsInOneDrive method and follow the steps:

 - Delete the code